elonbing/media-tool-kit/plugins/centered-object__video/readme.md

 `--object-width=""`

-The width of an object.
+Controls the object width.

 `--aspect-ratio=""`

-The size of the video.
+Lets you set the size of the outputted video.

 `--vid-duration="(30,60)"`